Home

 Word order basics 2: coverbs: 1. introduction

 Up to now, we have mentioned suffixes, but we have not mentioned prefixes.
-Hungarian doesn't really have prefixes, instead it has coverbs.
+Hungarian doesn't really have prefixes (well, actually it does have a prefix: "leg-" which means "most" as in "best, biggest, etc"), instead of prefixes sticking to the front of words it has coverbs which can stick to the front of words.
 While some people might call them prefixes, they are different enough from what we are used to thinking of in English words as "prefixes" that they really should be honored with the more accurate term of coverb.
 In Hungarian a coverb is called an "igeköttő" which means "verb binding."

 A coverb is attached to the beginning of a verb to change the meaning of the verb.
 If a noun is created from that verb, the coverb will exist on the noun as well.